Base11Studios/calicalo-site/terms.md

 ## Health Advice
 CaliCalo does not provide health or nutrition advice.
 It is only meant to provide details on net calorie intake.
 Consult a physician when experiencing any unexpected weight gain or loss.
 ## Data Source
 CaliCalo uses data from HealthKit.
-We do not pull any other data from the device or other apps.
+CaliCalo does not write data to HealthKit and is not responsible for data written by other apps
 ## Loss of Data
 CaliCalo uses the data from HealthKit for read purposes only and is not responsible for loss of data.
 ## Subscription